-GoFundMe Giving Funds vs Other DAF Sponsors
+GoFundMe Giving Funds vs other DAF sponsors

 Woman filling out a form.

-| 5 min read Giving Funds
+| 8 min read Giving Funds

 In this guide, we compare GoFundMe Giving Funds with other DAF sponsors like Fidelity Charitable, Schwab Charitable, Vanguard Charitable, and Daffy.
-You’ll see how each one stacks up in terms of fees, minimums, investment options, supported recipients, and user experience – helping you understand why GoFundMe Giving Funds are the best for personal, flexible, and impactful giving.
+You’ll see how each one stacks up in terms of fees, minimums, investment options, supported charitable organizations, and user experience – helping you understand why GoFundMe Giving Funds are the best for personal, flexible, and impactful giving.

 DAF comparison table